A7med7x7/a7med7x7.github.io/content/posts/Flow_State_and_Sleep.md

 Now this is the most important part, sleeping early is not enough, you need its complement, which is waking up early, whether you slept at 9:00 PM or 12:00 AM

-Waking up early always makes it better to concentrate
+Waking up early always makes it better to concentrate.